Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-The second plot in \hyperref[x:figure:fig_gap230]{Figure~{\xreffont\ref{x:figure:fig_gap230}}} is made from the same data, but this time the horizontal axis is scaled by the size of the large gap.
+The second plot in \hyperref[fig_gap230]{Figure~{\xreffont\ref{fig_gap230}}} is made from the same data, but this time the horizontal axis is scaled by the size of the large gap.
 We see that the three graphs are virtually indistinguishable.
 In other words, measured on the scale of the large gap, the decay of the influence of that gap is independent of the size of the gap.
-By 3 times the width of the large gap, there is very little influence on the neighbor gaps. \begin{figureptx}{The typical normalized gap between successive zeros adjacent to a large gap of 5, 10, or 15 times the average spacing.
-In the plot on the left the horizontal scale is the index of the gap.
-On the right the horizontal scale is the index divided by the size of the large gap.}{x:figure:fig_gap230}{} \begin{sidebyside}{2}{0}{0}{0} \begin{sbspanel}{0.5} \end{sbspanel} \begin{sbspanel}{0.5} \end{sbspanel} \end{sidebyside} \tcblower \end{figureptx} We use \hyperref[x:principle:prin_gap_distance]{Principle~{\xreffont\ref{x:principle:prin_gap_distance}}} to justify \hyperref[x:principle:prin_large_gaps]{Principle~{\xreffont\ref{x:principle:prin_large_gaps}}}.
-The idea is similar to \hyperref[x:men:eqn_sineapprox]{({\xreffont\ref{x:men:eqn_sineapprox}})}.
+By 3 times the width of the large gap, there is very little influence on the neighbor gaps. \begin{figureptx}{Figure}{The typical normalized gap between successive zeros adjacent to a large gap of 5, 10, or 15 times the average spacing.
+In the plot on the top the horizontal scale is the index of the gap.
+On the bottom the horizontal scale is the index divided by the size of the large gap.}{fig_gap230}{} \begin{image}{0.1}{0.8}{0.1}{} \end{image} \begin{image}{0.1}{0.8}{0.1}{} \end{image} \tcblower \end{figureptx} We use \hyperref[prin_gap_distance]{Principle~{\xreffont\ref{prin_gap_distance}}} to justify \hyperref[prin_large_gaps]{Principle~{\xreffont\ref{prin_large_gaps}}}.
+The idea is similar to \hyperref[eqn_sineapprox]{({\xreffont\ref{eqn_sineapprox}})}.
 Start with a function having equally spaced zeros, and then move some of those zeros to a new location.
 In this case it is easiest to start with \(f_0(z) = z^N + 1\) and then move the zeros with \(-\frac{\pi}{N} g \lt \theta_j \lt \frac{\pi}{N} g\) to create a normalized gap of size \(g\), placing those zeros in their most likely location.
 Denote the new value of \(\theta_{j}\) by \(\hat\theta_{j}\), and call the resulting function \(f_g(z)\).
 We have